ElizabethBrooks/BIOS60132_FinalProject/README.md

 Direct mapping of the RNA-seq reads for the four *Daphnia melanica* genotypes to the reference coding sequences of the closely related species of *Daphnia pulex* to guide the generation of phylogenetic trees.

 ## Activities Required
-1. QC and trim RNA-seq reads
+1. QC, trim, and concatenate paired-end RNA-seq reads
-2. Directly map the RNA-seq reads to the PA42 reference coding sequences
+2. Directly map the RNA-seq reads to the PA42 reference coding sequences -- Generate MinHash sketches of sequences
+-- Calculate sequence distances
 3. Infer phylogenetic trees

 ## Data Used